east-sussex-county-council/Escc.AzureDeployment/README.md

 	call "%ESCC_DEPLOYMENT_SCRIPTS%\TransformProjectFile" %DEPLOYMENT_SOURCE%\ExampleLibrary\ ExampleLibrary.csproj
 	IF !ERRORLEVEL!
 NEQ 0 goto error

-#### Direct references to DLLs, and other changes to project files
+#### Direct references to DLLs

 If you have a reference directly to a DLL that file is unlikely to be in your git repository.
+Make a NuGet package for the DLL and reference it that way.

+#### Changes to project files

-The best approach is the make a NuGet package for the DLL and reference it that way.
-However, another approach is to upload the file to a directory on Azure and put the path into a `DEPLOYMENT_TRANSFORMS` app setting on the Configure page in the management portal for the Azure Website.
-Then, create an XSLT file with the same name as your `.csproj` file, eg `MyApp.csproj.xslt` and include it in your git repository.
+If you need to alter your `.csproj` file to get it to build, create an XSLT file with the same name as your `.csproj` file, eg `MyApp.csproj.xslt`, and include it in your git repository.
 Here's an example:

     <?xml version="1.0" encoding="utf-8"?>
     <xsl:stylesheet version="1.0" xmlns:xsl="http://www.w3.org/1999/XSL/Transform"